RabiiAlaouiLamharzi/CrepetoRestaurant/README.md

 The user is asked to input his/her username (jTextField) and password (jPasswordField)

-- If username or password incorrect, an Error is message is displayed in jLabel:
+- If username or password incorrect, an Error message is displayed in jLabel:

 <img src="images/Authenticate1.png" width="450">